 As long as your platform fulfills the requirements listed in 3.2.
 Requirements in the administrator’s guide, ThinLinc should work as expected.

 The server installer will try to resolve the required dependencies automatically and will prompt you for handling these.

 Make sure you have installed a desktop environment, such as Xfce, LXDE, MATE or other.
 Please refer to your distribution documentation for how to install these.

-For best performance we recommend to install a more lightweight desktop environment without compositing.
+For best performance, we recommend installing a more lightweight desktop environment without compositing.

 Unpacking the ZIP file

-After you have obtained and downloaded ThinLinc, unpack the ZIP file by right-clicking and select "Extract...".
+After you have obtained and downloaded ThinLinc, unpack the ZIP file by right-clicking and selecting “Extract…”.
 You can also unpack it from a command prompt:

 Verifying the installation

-After the installation has finished you can verifiy that the ThinLinc server services has been started correctly with the 'systemctl' command
+After the installation has finished, you can verifiy that the ThinLinc server services have been started correctly with the

 $ sudo systemctl status vsmserver $ sudo systemctl status vsmagent $ sudo systemctl status tlwebaccess